-About the PIN System
+About the Harvard Authentication System

 If you have any comments or questions, feel free to contact us by emailing firstname.lastname@example.org.

-History of the PIN System
+History of the Harvard Authentication System

-The Harvard University PIN system was developed in 1999 in order to provide a central location where people could go to log in to Harvard-affiliated websites and applications.
+The Harvard University Authentication System was developed in 1999 in order to provide a central location where people could go to log in to Harvard-affiliated websites and applications.
 By providing a centralized service, Harvard is able to maintain greater control over online accounts and provide higher security for its online population.
 At the same time, a centralized service relieves Harvard website and application administrators of the burden of managing user accounts.

 At the end of 2001, the automatic login feature was introduced in order to reduce the number of times that a person is prompted for login and password credentials when using the same computer.
 In the spring of 2003, the system began a collaboration with other groups around the University, developing the ability to allow users to access protected websites using different login types.
 In 2010, the authentication system — migrated to use Oracle tools — adopted the use of web gates for client-side validation of authentication assertions.